Thursday, June 29, 2017

 Quick Reactions R Needed!

 Use the joystick to walk left or right and the fire button helps Roger leap with joy via the bubbles.
-Once you begin bubble-jumping, it's "simply" a matter of altering your trajectory towards the next bubble, whilst collecting the nearby jewels, as you zoom through the air.
-Previously burst bubbles will reappear after a second or so and that aspect cunningly allows you to revisit the areas that you might have missed during your insane journey.
+Once you begin bubble-jumping, it's a matter of altering your trajectory towards the next bubble - whilst collecting the nearby jewels, as you zoom through the air.
+Burst bubbles reappear after a second or two, and that aspect cunningly allows you to revisit the areas you might have previously missed during this insane journey.

 Want a tip?
-Learn the level layout as you're hopping about like a crazy fool!
+Gotta learn the level layout as you are hopping about like a crazy fool!

 Are you getting a little worried about how deranged this game sounds?
-It's not nearly as stupid as you are thinking because the mechanics of bubble-hopping work brilliantly.
-In some ways, I got a Sonic vibe from it but, unlike that silly hedgehog, Roger is zooming around your screen in all directions.
-It's a maddening thrill and you'll love it.
+It's not nearly as stupid as you think because the mechanics of bubble-hopping work brilliantly.
+In some ways, I got a Sonic vibe from it but, unlike that hedgehog, Roger is zooming around your screen in all directions with one primary goal.

 Check out that stride, gotta love those lanky legs!

-The graphics are a mixed bag; Roger's sprite is superb with side-splitting animation and I could watch those lanky legs for hours!!
-The framerates are frighteningly fast with smooth scrolling thanks to the Blitter coprocessor.
-Sadly, the in-game decor is quite a disappointment thanks to drab backgrounds that only change every 5 levels.
+The graphics are a mixed bag; Roger's sprite is superb with side-splitting animation - I could watch those lanky legs for hours!!
+The framerates are frighteningly fast with smooth scrolling thanks to the Blitter.
+Sadly, the in-game decor is quite a disappointment with drab backgrounds that only change every 5 levels.

-Sound effects are crisp and perfectly suited to the style: I like the explosion sound for the spikes and magnificent chipmusic plays throughout.
-Well, I say magnificent but that's because I cannot think of a better word - WOW - I could listen to them all day long!!
+Sound effects are crisp and perfectly suited to the style: I like the explosion sound for the spikes and magnificent chip music plays throughout.
+Well, I say magnificent but that's because I cannot think of a better word - I could listen to them all day!!
 This certainly proves that chip music will last forever and rightly so.

 Finally, a different background after the first few levels and it's much nicer too.